-Project Summary
+Project Summary1

-In New Jersey, the Multifamily Housing Preservation and Receivership Act (the Act or Receivership Act), governs the grounds, procedures, and requirements for appointing a receiver to rehabilitate multifamily buildings that have fallen into disrepair.
+In New Jersey, the Multifamily Housing Preservation and Receivership Act (the Act or Receivership Act),2 governs the grounds, procedures, and requirements for appointing a receiver to rehabilitate multifamily buildings that have fallen into disrepair.
 N.J.S.
-2A:42-117 provides that when one of two statutory conditions is met, "a building shall be eligible for receivership," and that a court "shall appoint a receiver."
+2A:42-117 provides that when one of two statutory conditions is met, "a building shall be eligible for receivership," and that a court "shall appoint a receiver."3

 In Manufacturers and Traders Trust Company v.
-Marina Bay Towers Urban Renewal II, LP, the Appellate Division considered whether the trial court had discretion to deny the appointment of a receiver when the statutory conditions in N.J.S.
-2A:42-117 were satisfied.
-Finding the statutory language "susceptible to different interpretations," the Court considered the Legislature's intent in enacting the statute, its legislative history, and a related statute in the Act stating that a court "may appoint a receiver" if the grounds for relief are established.
-The Court held that a trial court does have discretion to deny the appointment of a receiver despite the use of mandatory language in N.J.S.
-2A:42-117.
+Marina Bay Towers Urban Renewal II, LP,4 the Appellate Division considered whether the trial court had discretion to deny the appointment of a receiver when the statutory conditions in N.J.S.
+2A:42-117 were satisfied.5 Finding the statutory language "susceptible to different interpretations," the Court considered the Legislature's intent in enacting the statute, its legislative history, and a related statute in the Act stating that a court "may appoint a receiver" if the grounds for relief are established.6 The Court held that a trial court does have discretion to deny the appointment of a receiver despite the use of mandatory language in N.J.S.
+2A:42-117.7

 During the February 17, 2022 Commission meeting, the Commission also considered the meaning of additional statutory language in N.J.S.
-2A:42-117.
-The Commissioners discussed whether the trial court is required to consider evidence presented by both parties given the statutory instruction that the court determines whether conditions exist "based upon evidence provided by the plaintiff."
+2A:42-117.8 The Commissioners discussed whether the trial court is required to consider evidence presented by both parties given the statutory instruction that the court determines whether conditions exist "based upon evidence provided by the plaintiff."
 The Commission authorized additional research on this issue.
+10

-Consistent with the intent of the Legislature, the mandatory language concerning the appointment of a receiver in N.J.S.
-2A:42-117 has been replaced with permissive language.
-Additionally, the language regarding the evidence to be considered by the court in appointing a receiver has been eliminated from N.J.S.
+Consistent with the intent of the Legislature, it is proposed that the mandatory language concerning the appointment of a receiver in N.J.S.
+2A:42-117 is replaced with permissive language.
+Additionally, it is proposed that the language regarding the evidence to be considered by the court in appointing a receiver is eliminated from N.J.S.
 2A:42-117.